whiskishivers/wxbot/README.md

 ### GPS coordinate
 Alerts for Manhattan, NY: `/w add point 40.6892 -74.0445`

-GPS points are not stored or displayed after the zone in which they reside in are determined.
+GPS points are not stored or displayed after the zone in which they reside in is determined.